CMakePP/CMakeTest/README.rst

 .. image:: https://github.com/CMakePP/CMakeTest/workflows/Build%20and%20Deploy%20Documentation/badge.svg
    :target: https://github.com/CMakePP/CMakeTest/workflows/Build%20and%20Deploy%20Documentation/badge.svg

-CMake ships with CTest_ which helps integrate your project's tests into your project's build system.
-CTest is a powerful solution for managing your project's tests, but it is designed to be decoupled from the framework used to actually test the code.
-Thus, for CMake development purposes we still need a testing framework to ensure our CMake modules behave correctly.
-That is where CMakeTest comes in.
+Unit tests are at the core of modern software development.
+As projects grow in size and scope, so do their needs for extensive testing.
+The same can be said for their build systems: as projects grow, their build processes become more complex, and as such, those processes become more prone to bugs and failures.
+Therefore, we believe that build system languages like CMake should have a robust testing framework, just like most application programming languages.
+CMakeTest is an implementation of such a framework for the CMake build system language.

 CMakeTest is modeled after the Catch2 testing framework for C++.
 CMakeTest is a CMake module, written 100% in CMake.
+Tests are executed by the CTest_ infrastructure, minimizing friction for those already familiar with it.

 Unit testing with CMakeTest relies on the use of ``ct_add_test`` and ``ct_add_section`` special declarations, followed by ``function`` blocks.
 Within these blocks users write their unit tests in native CMake; no need for ugly escapes or workarounds.
 The user then relies on